This year’s NHS self care motto is to ‘choose self care, for life’ - and we couldn’t agree more.

 You could try helping someone with a task, giving a friend a present, just because, join a community group or spend some time volunteering."

-We want to see your self care in action - how you make sure you’re making time for yourself, and following the right advice to ensure your physically, and mentally, healthy.
+We want to see your self care in action - how you make sure you’re making time for yourself, and following the right advice to ensure you are physically, and mentally, healthy.

 Share your image and story with us on Instagram using the hashtag #TimeForMe.
 We have ten memberships to giveaway, and one lucky winner - as chosen by our team of doctors - will win a Red Letter Days two night escape for two in a UK hotel of your choice.
 The competition closes on the 24th September and we'll announce the winner that week.